 There are few basic differences that set these apart:

-- Native apps have single platform affinity while mobile web apps have cross platform affinity.
+- Native apps have single platform affinity while mobile web apps have the cross-platform affinity.

 - For a native app, installation is required but for mobile web apps, no installation is required.

-- Native app can be updated from play store or app store while mobile web apps are centralized updates.
+- A native app can be updated from play store or app store while mobile web apps are centralized updates.

-- Many native app don’t require Internet connection but for mobile web apps it’s a must.
+- Many native apps don’t require Internet connection but for mobile web apps, it’s a must.

 - Native app works faster when compared to mobile web apps.

 - Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through the Internet.

 The rest of the article is going to be about Mobile Application Testing.

 Testing applications on mobile devices is more challenging than testing web apps on the desktop due to